acdh-oeaw/generic-de-web-app/_posts/2016-08-11-part-2-getting-started.md

     </dispatch>
 ```

 Save the changes and open our main template document *templates/page.html*.
-In this document we have to change the links referring to our *index.html*.
+In this document, we have to change the links referring to our *index.html*.
 Those links are found around line 22

 `<a data-template="config:app-title" class="navbar-brand" href="./index.html">App Title</a>`

-We change into:
+We change this to:

 `<a data-template="config:app-title" class="navbar-brand" href="$app-root-href/index.html">App Title</a>`